Scottish Girl Names

 For example, Olivia and Emily have been in the top five Scottish girls names consistently for several years, along with the more traditional Isla.

-You can see the top twenty girls names (according to National Records of Scotland) for several recent years, including 2022, below.
+You can see the top twenty girls names (according to National Records of Scotland) for several recent years, including 2022 and 2023 below.

 As a mom I know that there were many things to think about when choosing my children's names!
 The name itself had to sound and feel right, as did the meaning behind it.